Analysis | Trump and Birx claim U.S. has one of the lowest coronavirus mortality rates in the world. Here’s what the data show.

 But a key claim Trump made at Tuesday’s briefing in this regard doesn’t quite hold up — even as it was echoed by a lead medical expert on the task force.

-Both Trump and coronavirus response director Deborah Birx on Tuesday sought to play up the United States’ success in keeping the coronavirus mortality rate down.
-And there is something to be said for that; it’s just not quite what Trump and Birx said.
+Both Trump and coronavirus response director Deborah Birx on Tuesday sought to highlight the United States’ success in keeping the coronavirus mortality rate down.
+There is something to be said for that; it’s just not quite what Trump and Birx said.

 Trump said early in the briefing: “Our mortality rate remains roughly half of that of many other countries and [is] one of the lowest of any country in the world.”

-Birx added later that we have “one of the lowest mortality rates in the entire world.”
+Birx added later the United States has “one of the lowest mortality rates in the entire world.”
 Both credited our medical professionals for that.

 We can say a few things: